Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 G2 Road Test and License

-A G2 driving license gives you more freedom compared to a G1 license.
-This is why the test is a lot harder to pass.
-For starters, the G2 driving test is a road test, so you will have to get in a car and show the instructor that you have the ability to drive a car.
-Some things that a G2 driving test will cover are:
+A G2 driving license gives you more freedom than a G1 license.
+This is why the test is harder to pass.
+For starters, the G2 driving test is a road test, so you must get in a car and show the instructor that you can drive a car.
+Some things that a G2 driving test will cover include:

-It is recommended that you practice all of the things mentioned above before your driving test.
+It’s vital to practice all of these actions before your driving test.
 Parallel parking is one of those things that people have trouble with.
 If you can’t get it right, it’s an automatic fail.

 Checking your mirrors and obeying speed limits, traffic lights, and traffic signs are some things to keep in mind during the test.
 It is also best if you don’t ask for advice.
 The driving instructor is looking to see whether or not you know the rules.